siennabienna/workshop_4/README.md

     buttonYes.hide()
     buttonNo.hide()
 ```
 The setup for the buttons.
-I wrote "Would you like to be under the sea?" on the mainscreen menu as a reference to the Beatles' 'Octopuses Garden' song that I felt was quite relevent.
+I wrote "Would you like to be under the sea?" on the mainscreen menu as a reference to the Beatles' 'Octopuses Garden' song that I felt was quite relevant.

 ```js
 function homeScreen() {